SimonWang9610/api/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This library allows users to create different API requests (e.g., get, post, put, delete, patch) by referring to [http](https://pub.dev/packages/http) and [dio](https://pub.dev/packages/dio).

-If you want to call remote APIs simply and do not need too many fancy features, you should try this package.
-Welcome to contribute and report any issue.
+This lib extends the official [http](https://pub.dev/packages/http) package, and minify core functions of [dio](https://pub.dev/packages/dio) package.
+It is out of box package, so that you could create get/post/put/patch/delete/head requests and upload files easily and avoid importing redundant functions.

 ## Features

-1. Compared to `http` and `dio`, this library is very small and provide a different way to retry quest.
+1. Request retry.
    It allows you to retry a request by setting a `Duration`.
 If the previous request does not return an acceptable response during `Duration`, it would be aborted and start the next request.
-2. support canceling a request at any time
+2. Request cancellation.
+Cancellation can work together with request retrying.
-3. support `onUploadProgress`
+3. File upload.
+Currently, it only support `onUploadProgress` callback during uploading
 4. out of box, see examples

 ## Usage